leafcloudhq/documentation-rtd/docs/gardener/gardenctl.md

     kubeconfig: "path to downloaded file from step 6
 ```

-## step 8: Add the following to your .bashrc or .zshrc file
+Add the following to your .bashrc or .zshrc file

 ```bash
 source <(gardenctl completion bash)